Garden Advice

 • Start by choosing a tree you like.
 Things you would want to consider are the type of the tree, how well it will grow in your area and its mature height and width (if you intend to plant it in your garden).
 We recommend choosing from Norway Spruce, Nordmann Fir and Lodgepole Pine simply because they are often Britain-grown and won’t have difficulty adapting to the climate.

 • Purchasing your live tree.
 The tree you are buying should be healthy.
 Look for any unusual spots, fading needles and dry branches – the needles should sit firmly on the soft and bendable branches.
 Take a look at the roots, if possible.
 When the roots grow in a container, they follow the container’s shape, moulding in a mass of soil and roots.
-Make sure to check the tree on any pest damage, as well.
+Make sure to check the tree for any pest damage, as well.

 And if you are still hesitant about what type of Christmas tree is right for you, read our Ultimate Real Christmas Tree Buying Guide.
 There you will find all the tips and tricks you need to know to choose the best tree for your celebration.

 • Acclimate your tree to the indoors.
-Once you have the tree, don’t rush bringing your potted plant inside.
+Once you have the tree, don’t rush to bring your potted plant inside.
 Ideally, you would want to bring the tree indoors as late as possible.
 Sudden temperature changes can stress the living tree and cause it to lose needles.
 Let it stay for a few days in any sheltered area, like a shed or a garage.

 • Place the live Christmas tree in a cool spot.
 Choose the location for your Christmas tree away from the heaters, radiators and fire.
 If you have underfloor heating, consider placing a mat or a stand to prevent the roots from overheating.
 Otherwise, your tree will start losing moisture and drop needles.

 • Water your pot-grown plant.
 Your pot-grown Christmas tree should be watered daily.
 Keep an eye on the soil moisture – the water shouldn’t pool around the roots; otherwise, they will rot.
 Too little watering isn’t beneficial for the plant, as well.
 Feel the soil before watering – it should tell you how much water the plant needs.
 Alternatively, you can place ice cubes on top of the soil.
-This step is crucial for your tree’s health, as if you fail it, your Christmas tree might not recover.
+This step is crucial for your tree’s health as if you fail it, your Christmas tree might not recover.

 • Spray the needles.
 Don’t forget the needles – they need regular spraying, too.
 But do it only if your Christmas tree doesn’t have lights on it.